 The 2019 symposium marking the anniversary of St Thomas Aquinas was held on the 28 of January 2018 at the Dominican University, Samonda, Ibadan.
 The annual event was graced with the presence of distinguished intellectuals from across the country.
 Students from various institutions of learning were also present at the occasion.
 The theme of the symposium was immensely influenced by the nearness of Nigeria’s national elections.
 The theme was tagged University Education and the Democratic Culture.
 Speakers from various academic specializations contributed to understanding the place of democracy within the academia and how university education can help to shape a democratic culture.

-The Vice Chancellor of Dominican University, Prof Anthony Akinwale, in his opening remarks, asserts that the university must live up to her character of integral education.
-According to him, in the University setting, struggle for power should not be the norm.
+The Vice-Chancellor of Dominican University, Prof Anthony Akinwale, in his opening remarks, asserted that the university must live up to her character of integral education.
+According to him, in the University setting, the struggle for power should not be the norm.
 On the contrary, it should be a place where the Baconian maxim holds sway for indeed knowledge is power.
 Being a place of excellence, the university marked by her respect for and defense of academic freedom has the capacity and indeed should prepare the way for integral humanism.

 Prof Ambrose Aiyelari in his presentation, Democracy in University Administration, also asserted the pivotal place of the university in nations’ development.
 Using the University of Ibadan as a case on point, he opined that the whole university process (administration) is democratic.